About The Project

 Upon arrival into Cameroon (Douala International Airport) volunteers will be collected by a representative of the local project team and transported to their assigned accommodation where they will join a short welcome session.
 On Monday, volunteers attend the full orientation session where a representative from the local team will fill you in on local and regional customs, traveling, rules and recommendations, and of course, what to expect from your volunteering experience in Cameroon.
 This is a great opportunity to get to know your hosts, meet your fellow volunteers, and ask any last questions you may have.

 - Program Departure Day: SATURDAY

 - Arrival/Departure Airport: Douala International Airport, Douala, Cameroon (Code: DLA)

 Accommodation & Meals

 Volunteers are accommodated throughout their stay in Bamenda in a safe and comfortable shared volunteer house.
 The house is basic but the rooms are spacious and have their own bathroom.
 Volunteers will generally share a room, but it will depend on the number of people taking part.
+The rooms are split by gender.
+Mosquito nets and linen are provided.
 The bathrooms have western toilets and a mixture of running water and bucket showers.
 The house also has TV, Wi-Fi (can be unreliable) and a kitchen that volunteers can use if they wish.